issalab/mkturk/public/mkturk/readme.md

 **FixationDuration:** How long subject has to hold fixation touch in milliseconds for a successful fixation to register.

 **FixationGridIndex:** Index on the grid where the fixation image will appear.
 If FixationGridIncex<0, then fixation image is presented at a randomly selected grid point and the fixation position is redrawn every FixationTimeOut milliseconds.
-FixationMove > 0 can be used to train subjects to touch different screen locations or to calibrate an eyetrackers.
+FixationMove > 0 can be used to train subjects to touch different screen locations or to calibrate an eyetracker.

 **FixationSizeInches:** Size of fixation dot or image (ie FixationUsesSample=1) in physical inches on the screen